moiatgit/rustbook/src/ch08-03-hash-maps.md

 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-25/src/main.rs:here}}
 ```

-<span class="caption">Listing 8-25: Counting occurrences of words using a hash
+<span class="caption">Llistat 8-25: Counting occurrences of words using a hash
 map that stores words and counts</span>

 This code will print `{"world": 2, "hello": 1, "wonderful": 1}`.
 You might see